ruchi-010/Holiday-Season-Retail-Analytics/README.md

 This project evaluates the business from both a commercial and operational perspective by combining product level sales data, campaign records, return transactions, and delivery performance into one integrated Power BI model.
 The analysis was designed to identify the main drivers of revenue growth, the sources of margin pressure, and the operational factors affecting service quality.

 ## Key Focus Areas

-The analysis focuses on the following areas:

-Revenue performance by product, category, and time
+1. Revenue performance by product, category, and time
-Profitability across sales activity and cost structure
+2. Profitability across sales activity and cost structure
-Effectiveness of marketing spend and net campaign revenue
+3. Effectiveness of marketing spend and net campaign revenue
-Return volume, refund value, and write off exposure
+4. Return volume, refund value, and write off exposure
-Shipment reliability, delivery delay, and high risk activity
+5. Shipment reliability, delivery delay, and high risk activity
-Trends that indicate where management attention is needed most
+6. Trends that indicate where management attention is needed most

 ## Core Objectives